Car Sputters When Accelerating + Check Engine Light

 - Read the stored code before replacing anything

-- Notice whether the sputtering happens only under load, uphill, or every time you accelerate
+- Notice whether the sputtering happens only under load, uphill, or every time you press the gas

 What This Usually Means

-Sputtering during acceleration usually means the engine is trying to make power, but something is causing combustion or fuel delivery to become uneven under load.
+Sputtering during acceleration usually means the engine is trying to accelerate, but combustion cannot stay consistent under load.

 When It Is Not Safe to Keep Driving